 The CDL team carry out predominantly mixed method research into processes and strategies of dealing with diversity and contexts of educational inequality, under the direction of Piet Van Avermaet who has a long-standing expertise in the field of diversity, language and social inequality in education.
-His expertise and research interests cover topics related to multilingualism in education, social inequality in education, language policy and practice in education, language policy and practice in contexts of (social) inclusion, language assessment, diversity and inclusion, integration and participation, discrimination in education, migration.
+His expertise and research interests cover topics related to multilingualism in education, social inequality in education, language policy and practice in education, language policy and practice in education, integration and participation, discrimination in education, migration.